-Python is a language often used in web applications.
+Python is a programming language often used in developing desktop and web applications.
 Whereas MySQL is a relational database management system.
-Where there are web applications, databases are bound to come up at some point, and that brings us to the Python MySQL library.
+Where there are desktop or web applications, databases are bound to come up at some point, and that brings us to the Python MySQL library.
 MySQL has now become a industry standard in the database world.

 SQL is the most popular language for adding, accessing and managing content in a database.
 It is well known for its quick processing, reliability, flexibility and easy to understand syntax.